 Specific cities and regions have even more potential upside for trade school graduates in certain fields.
 Automotive service technicians and mechanics in the area around Jackson earn around $3,600 more per year than the statewide average, for example, and the Gulfport-Biloxi area has reported a steady upswing in the availability of manufacturing jobs since the beginning of 2019.

-Why is Mississippi Good for Vocational/Career Schools?
+Why is Mississippi Good for Vocational/Technical Schools?

 Career technical education (CTE) can increase graduation rates at both the high school and the college level, and the benefits don't stop there.
 Students pursuing CTE certification in Mississippi also spend less time in college before they're ready to hit the workforce -- even an associate degree, the highest level of strictly vocational training, typically takes around half the time of a four-year bachelor's degree.